-Washington State University Research Foundation License Agreement and Amended and Restated Washington State University License Agreement amended and restated exclusive license agreement with Washington State University, or WSU, in September of 2015.
+Washington State University Research Foundation License Agreement and Amended and Restated Washington State University License Agreement

+In December 2011, we entered into an exclusive license agreement with Washington State University Research Fund, or WSURF, which, after the dissolution of WSURF in 2013, was superseded by an amended and restated exclusive license agreement with Washington State University, or WSU, in September of 2015.
 Under this agreement, WSU granted us an exclusive license to make, use, sell, and offer for sale licensed products and licensed processes that embody the licensed patents (including WSU's rights to a patent jointly owned with Pacific Northwest Biotechnology, Inc.) and that form the underlying technology of the drug therapies we are developing.
 The term of the license begins on the effective date and continues until the earlier of the date in which no valid claim remains enforceable and the payment of royalties ceases for more than four consecutive quarters after such royalty payments begin.